deepaktalwardt/interview-prep-cpp/README.md

 ## Day 68

 #### AlgoExpert
-172. :red_circle: [palindrome-partitioning-min-cuts.cpp](AlgoExpert/palindrome-partitioning-min-cuts.cpp) _Hint: (1): For all substrings check if it is a palindrome.
+172. :red_circle: :star: [palindrome-partitioning-min-cuts.cpp](AlgoExpert/palindrome-partitioning-min-cuts.cpp) _Hint: (1): For all substrings check if it is a palindrome.
 Then iterate over the string to develop dp logic._